learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 In this lab you will:

 - Perform the full process of cleaning data, tuning hyperparameters, creating visualizations, and evaluating decision tree models
-- Determine the optimal hyperparameters for a decision tree model and evaluate performance
+- Determine the optimal hyperparameters for a decision tree model and evaluate the performance of decision tree models

 ## Boston Housing dataset - again!